fozcodes/data_engineering_nanodegree/03_cloud_data_warehouses/README.md

 - `users`: A Dimension Table.
 Holds all data related to a given user.
 - `songs`: A Dimension Table.
 Holds all data related to a given song.
 - `artists`: A Dimension Table.
 Holds all data related to a given artist.
 - `times`: A Dimension Table.
-Holds all data relatejd to a given datetime entry.
+Holds all data related to a given datetime entry.
   This table uses Postgres 12+ `GENERATED` feature to generate any metadata from a given `start_time`, e.g., `hour`, `week`, `weekday`, etc.
 - `valid_plan_levels`: A Dimension Table.
 Used as an enum, so that we have data